-• After adding an account, you can manage the created accounts on this page.
+After adding an account, you can manage the created accounts on this page.

-Note: You can create up to 10 accounts to different SIP servers.
-Generally only one is used.
+Note: You can create a near infinite to different SIP servers.
+Generally, only one is used.

-• Click onto an account to manage it for viewing or to make changes.
+Click onto an account to manage it for viewing or to make changes.